vishalbiradar/jekyll-with-prismjs/_posts/2018-01-04-welcome-to-jekyll.markdown

 ---
-layout: home
+layout: post
-title:  "How to use prismjs!"
+title:  "How to use Prismjs in Jekyll!"
 date:   2018-01-04 12:21:37 +0530
 categories: jekyll update
 ---